Skip to Main Content

 Oxford Music Online

-Good for looking up terms, people, instruments, locations, and styles within Western art music, jazz, American popular music, musical theater, and traditional and folk music from around the world.
+Good for looking up terms, people, instruments, locations, and styles within Euro-American art music, jazz, American popular music, musical theater, and traditional and folk music from around the world.

 Bloomsbury (Continuum) Encyclopedia of Popular Music of the World